infinum/eightshift-docs/website/blog/2022-03-03-adding-blocks-wpcli.md

 wp boilerplate use_block --name=quote
 ```

-The order in which you do these commands is not strict, but my personal preference is to go according to dependencies.
-In this case, Quote component doesn't have any dependencies, while the Quote block has one dependency, and that is Quote component.
+You should do the commands in this order because Quote component doesn't have any dependencies, while the Quote block has one dependency, and that is Quote component.
+Otherwise, you will get an error.
 After entering these commands, run `npm start` again to make sure everything works properly.

 The Quote block is now ready to use and available in your blocks list.
 You may use it as-is, or you may want to expand its functionalities with some additional attributes.
 More about that will be covered in the next blog post.